rackerlabs/rackspace-how-to/content/cloud-servers/create-and-configure-a-user-in-mssql.md

 7. In the left-hand panel, click **Securables** and then click **Search**.

-   The Add Objects dialog box displays, where you can choose specific objects, objects of a certain type or the server itself.
+   The **Add Objects** dialog box displays, where you can choose specific objects, objects of a certain type, or the server itself.
 Select one and click **OK**.

 8. On the **Securables** page, select **Grant**, **With Grant**, or **Deny** as necessary for any of the objects in the explicit box.

-   **Grant** gives access to the securable, **With Grant** allows the user to grant access to the securable, and **Deny** expressly denies permission to the securable no matter what roles or permissions the user may have.
+   **Grant** gives access to the securable, **With Grant** allows the user to grant access to the securable, and **Deny** expressly denies permission to the securable no matter what roles or permissions the user might have.

    <img src="{% asset_path cloud-servers/creating-and-configuring-a-user-in-mssql/ssmsnewlogin3.PNG %}" alt="ssmsnewlogin3.PNG" />

-9. In the left-hand panel, click **Status** to grant or deny permission to the Database Engine, enable or disable the login, and to unlock the account should it get locked out.
+9. In the left-hand panel, click **Status** to grant or deny permission to the database engine, enable or disable the login, and to unlock the account should it get locked out.